Analysis, statistics, publications, downloads, links, etc

 (a) “implementation, administration and operation … of the Multilateral Trade Agreements”

-15. As regards facilitating the implementation, administration and operation of the Multilateral Trade Agreements, see the relevant Chapters on the relevant WTO agreements.
+28. Material on the WTO’s activities facilitating the implementation, administration and operation of particular Multilateral Trade Agreements appears in this work under the relevant WTO agreements.

 2. Article III:2